About David Roberts

 David Roberts, born near Edinburgh in 1796, began his artistic career at age 11 as an apprentice to a painter of murals for the homes of the wealthy.
 By age 17 he had completed his apprenticeship and turned his skills to painting sets and backdrops for a circus troupe traveling through northern England.
 By 1819 Roberts had moved on to scene painting, first for the Edinburgh Pantheon and then for the Theatre Royal in Glasgow.

 Upon relocating to London, Roberts continued his scene painting work, progressing to the production of elaborate sets for the Covent Garden Opera.
-At the same time Roberts worked to become an accepted formal landscape painter, concentrating on scenes from England, Scotland and France.
+At the same time Roberts worked to become an accepted formal landscape painter, concentrating on architectural scenes from England, Scotland and France.
 As his reputation gradually increased, he acquired a number of wealthy patrons, including Lord Northwick for whom Roberts completed a monumental painting of the Departure of the Israelites in 1829.
 This large canvas established Roberts' reputation, though more as a painter of dramatic architecture than of landscapes or Biblical scenes.

 Throughout the summer